4 Wide vs long format

 # ℹ 2,267 more rows

-At this point we have everything we need to use it as input for the wide format table: PlotID, SpeciesLayer and values of the abundance saved as CoverPerc.
-One more step is to select only these or to deselect (-) those not needed.
+At this point, we have everything we need to use it as input for the wide-format table: PlotID, SpeciesLayer, and the values of abundance saved as CoverPerc.
+One more step is to select only these or deselect (-) those that are not needed.

 spe %>%